-Aesthetics Agriculture and Forestry Resources Air Quality X Biological Resources Cultural Resources Geology/Soils X Greenhouse Gas Emissions X Hazards & Hazardous Materials X Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation Transportation/Traffic Utilities/Service Systems \boxtimes Mandatory Findings of Significance
+. 📂 Aesthetics Agriculture and Forestry Resources Air Quality \boxtimes Biological Resources Cultural Resources Geology/Soils \boxtimes Greenhouse Gas Emissions X Hazards & Hazardous Materials X Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation Transportation/Traffic Utilities/Service Systems X Mandatory Findings of Significance

-Issues (and Supporting Information Sources): Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact 1.
+Issı ues (and Supporting Information Sources): Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact 1.
 AESTHETICS.
-Would the project: a) Have a substantial adverse effect on a scenic vista?
-X b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? \boxtimes c) Substantially degrade the existing visual character or quality of the site and its surroundings? \boxtimes d) Create a new source of substantial light or glare that would adversely affect day or nighttime views in the area?
-X a-d) The project will not affect scenic vistas, as no viewsheds will be impeded.
-No scenic resources will be damaged.
+Would the project: a) Have a substantial adverse effect on a scenic vista? \boxtimes b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway?
+X c) Substantially degrade the existing visual character or quality of the site and its surroundings?
+X d) Create a new source of substantial light or glare that would adversely affect day or nighttime views in the area?
+X scenic resources will be damaged.
 Use of aquatic pesticides may improve scenic resources by removing the presence of nuisance species from aesthetically pleasing waters.
 Pesticide applications could temporarily create unsightly areas of dead vegetation, floating dead aquatic organisms, etc. Mitigation measures will require removal and disposal of dead plants and animals from water to the extent feasible.
 No light sources or reflective structures will be constructed as a result of this project.
 2. AGRICULTURAL AND FOREST RESOURCES.
 In determining whether impacts to agricultural resources are significant environmental impacts, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Department of conservation as an optional model to use in assessing impacts on agriculture and farmland.
 In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
-Would the project:

-a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping & Monitoring Program of the California Resources Agency, to non- agricultural uses? \boxtimes b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) or timberland (as defined by Public Resources Code section 4526)? \boxtimes d) Result in the loss of forest land or conversion of forest land to non-forest use? \mathbf{X} e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
-X a-e) Adoption of this action will not result in the loss of farmland or forest lands or the conversion of farmland to non-agricultural use or forest land to non forest use.
+Would the project: a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping & Monitoring Program of the California Resources Agency, to non-agricultural uses?
+X b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? \boxtimes c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) or timberland (as defined by Public Resources Code section 4526)?
+X d) Result in the loss of forest land or conversion of forest land to non-forest use? \boxtimes e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+X

+Potentially Significant Impact Less Than Significant With Mitigation Incorporated a-e) Adoption of this action will not result in the loss of farmland or forest lands or the conversion of farmland to non-agricultural use or forest land to non forest use.
 The action will not affect existing zoning for agriculture or forest land or timberland.